Pezmc/distant-socializing/README.md

 #### Open Source

 - [Jami](https://jami.net/) - Peer2Peer Network, with TLS encryption and supported by FOSS
 - [Jitsi Meet](https://meet.jit.si/) - Up to 50 users in one room.
 Open Source Video Conferencing, which is behind 8x8 Video Meetings, Rocket.chat, Martix/Riot and more.
 No registration needed.
-Has apps for iOS,Android App and can be ussed in the browser at the PC.
+Has apps for iOS & Android and can be used in the browser at the PC.
 It can be self-hosted.
 - [Nextcloud Talk](https://nextcloud.com/talk/) - Nextcloud is a cloud-application which can be self-hosted.
 Nextcloud Talk is the collaboration tool of it.

 #### Free